j-vasquez21/BuffaloBillsSchedule/README.md

-# Web Development Project 1 - *Name of App Here*
+# Web Development Project 1 - *Buffalo Bills 2025 Games*

-Submitted by: **Your Name Here**
+Submitted by: **Jerry Vasquez**

-This web app: **insert description**
+This web app: **Lists the games that the Buffalo Bills will play in the 2025-2026 NFL season**

-Time spent: **X** hours spent in total
+Time spent: **7** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] **The app has a cohesive, unique theme for events or resources relevant to a specific community**
+- [ X ] **The app has a cohesive, unique theme for events or resources relevant to a specific community**
-  - [ ] Header/title describing the theme is displayed
+  - [ X ] Header/title describing the theme is displayed
-- [ ] **At least 10 unique events or resources are displayed in a responsive card format**
+- [ X ] **At least 10 unique events or resources are displayed in a responsive card format**
-  - [ ] There are at least 10 cards displayed
+  - [ X ] There are at least 10 cards displayed
-  - [ ] The cards should be displayed in an organized format (ex. a grid, or in one line)
+  - [ X ] The cards should be displayed in an organized format (ex. a grid, or in one line)
-  - [ ] Each card should include some information about the event or resource
+  - [ X ] Each card should include some information about the event or resource

 The following **optional** features are implemented:

 - [ ] Buttons or links to a related resources are on each card component
-  - [ ] All cards have buttons or links in addition to text
+  - [ X ] All cards have buttons or links in addition to text
-- [ ] The site is responsive for both desktop and mobile formats
+- [ ? ] The site is responsive for both desktop and mobile formats
   - [ ] Web app is shown in a mobile format
   - [ ] **Video Walkthrough Special Instructions**: To ease the grading process, please use Chrome Developer Tools' "Toggle Device" button to demonstrate that your web application's responsiveness in both a desktop *and* a mobile format.
 Detailed instructions can be found below this stretch feature on the project page.